-These Bombay Potatoes and Peas are savory, warm-spiced, and total comfort on a plate!
+These Bombay Potatoes and Peas are savory, warm-spiced, and are total comfort on a plate!
 Everything is cooked in one pan and requires little effort to make.

 You'll have over 150 delicious recipes to choose from.
 Included in that, are authentic Indian Recipes, Indian-Inspired, and of course, flavor-packed everyday recipes like Pizza, Burgers, Casseroles, Tacos, Soups, Wraps, Sweets, One-Pot Meals, and more!

 The book is very organized and the recipes are easy to follow.
 So, whether you're a newbie cook or a pro, this lineup of goodness will fit perfectly in your kitchen.